-Cheney reveals defibrillator altered to thwart terroristsOctober 19th, 2013 in Cardiology /
+Cheney reveals defibrillator altered to thwart terroristsOctober 19, 2013 in Medicine & Health / Cardiology

 Dick Cheney, former president George W. Bush's right-hand man in the "war on terror," has revealed that his heart implant was altered to prevent terrorists from hacking into it.

 The former vice president, who has had a long history of heart troubles, called his current health a "miracle" in excerpts of an interview with CBS television's "60 Minutes" program released Friday.

 Prior to his heart transplant nearly two years ago, Cheney underwent a series of life-saving procedures, including an implanted defibrillator.

 But his doctor, cardiologist Jonathan Reiner with whom Cheney wrote his new book "Heart," had the device's wireless function disabled when it was replaced in 2007 so that terrorists could not trigger a fatal shock to his heart.

 "I was aware of the danger... that existed...
 I found it credible," Cheney said.

 "I know from the experience we had and the necessity for adjusting my own device, that it was an accurate portrayal of what was possible."

 Cheney had five heart attacks that required multiple angioplasties and catheerizations, along with a quadruple bypass operation.
 His first heart attack took place more than 35 years ago.

 But the man who was a the heart of the war on terror launched by the United States in the wake of the September 11, 2001 attacks insisted that his health concerns never got in the way of his job.